Educational platform for nonprofit and social impact professionals.

 Impact College offers these trainers the opportunity to work with a qualified team and transform their content into easy deliverable online courses that are now available to a much wider audience at a much lower cost.
-The platform, through its various features, encourages interaction between trainers and trainees and leaves room for ample human interaction whether it be via video conferencing, forums or buddy drives where people can upload their questions and their work for peer review.
+The platform, through its various features, encourages interaction between trainers and trainees, through integrated chat, forum, and video hangouts and leaves room for ample human interaction whether it be via video conferencing, forums or buddy drives where people can upload their questions and their work for peer review.

 3. T is a well-known trainer.
 She teaches people how to negotiate better.
 She needs to reach more people with her training and she needs a platform and a team that'll hold her hand through the process.

 4. R has joined a new organization but he doesn't know how their design programs with their partners.